mwpenny/portal64-still-alive/documentation/levels/level_objects/static.md

 used for collision.
 Instead there are dedicated [static](./collision.md) and [dynamic](./dynamic_box.md) collision objects.

-Materials specified in Blender are only used for their name, which serves as a key to look up their actual data elsewhere
-(see [Level File Formats](../file_formats.md#materials)) and to denote which surfaces are portalable.
+With the exception of [ambient](./ambient.md) and [point](./point_light.md) light bake types, materials specified in Blender are only used for their name, which serves as a key to look up their actual data elsewhere (see [Level File Formats](../file_formats.md#materials)) and to denote which surfaces are portalable.
 The following material names allow portals to be placed: